 Assam state facts

 Assam is the most populous state in Northeastern India, though it is the second-largest state in terms of area after Arunachal Pradesh.
-Assam shares state borders with 7 states- Arunachal Pradesh, Nagaland, Manipur, Mizoram, Tripura, Meghalaya, and West Bengal.
-There are also two international borders in Assam- Bhutan border on the Northwest and Bangladesh border on the south.
+Assam shares state borders with 7 states – Arunachal Pradesh, Nagaland, Manipur, Mizoram, Tripura, Meghalaya, and West Bengal.
+There are also two international borders in Assam- the Bhutan border in the Northwest and Bangladesh border in the south.
 Overall, Assam ranks 16th in terms of area in India and is the 15th most populous state as per the last census.

 Geography of Assam

-There are currently 34 districts in Assam which is a large number for the state of its size.
+There are currently 35 districts in Assam which is a large number for a state of its size.
 Karbi Anglong is the largest district in terms of Area in Assam.
 Nagaon district is the most populous district.